khnychenkoav/KotlinEducational/src/main/kotlin/kotlinBasics/core/syntax/notes/MainFunction.md

   }
   ```

 - **Incorrect `main()` Signature:** Forgetting to include the `args: Array<String>` parameter when expecting command-line arguments can lead to runtime issues.
-Ensure the `main()` function signature matches the application's requiements.
+Ensure the `main()` function signature matches the application's requirements.

-- **Misplacing Top-Level Declarations:** Placing top-level functions and variables outside of appropriate packages can lead to naming conflicts and hinder code organization.
-Always define a package at the beginning of your Kotli files.
+- **Misplacing Top-Level Declarations:** Placing top-level functions and variables outside appropriate packages can lead to naming conflicts and hinder code organization.
+Always define a package at the beginning of your Kotlin files.

   ```kotlin
   package com.example.myapp